 - All other investments or relationships that could be seen by a reasonable, well-informed participant as having the potential to influence the content of the

 - 2 The SPC is responsible to review all disclosed financial relationships of speakers,

-moderators, facilitators and authors in advance of the CPD activity to determine
+moderators, facilitators and authors in advance of the CPD activity to determine whether

-attention prior to or during the CPD activity.
+prior to or during the CPD activity.